- Offices run at 53% utilization while average peak utilization hits 80%

 - Adjust HVAC and facility services on low-utilization days for immediate energy savings

-Space allocation by type
+8. Space allocation by type

-Gable's office management platform combines desk booking, room scheduling, and real-time occupancy data in one place, so you can see what's working and fix what isn't.
+Gable combines desk booking, room scheduling, and real-time occupancy data in one place, so you can see what's working and fix what isn't.

 Learn more

-The 5 Metrics most teams still miss
+The 5 metrics most teams still miss

-Ghost booking and no-show rate
+1. Ghost booking and no-show rate

 Formula: (Booked hours − Attended hours) ÷ Booked hours × 100

-Occupancy turnover rate
+2. Occupancy turnover rate

 Formula: (Time between vacancy and next booking) ÷ Available time × 100

-Density metrics
+3. Density metrics

 Formula: Total number of people present ÷ Total square footage

-Seat sharing / mobility ratio
+4. Seat sharing and mobility ratio

 Formula: Total employees ÷ Available shared desks

-Peak-vs-average gap
+5. Peak-vs-average gap

 Why traditional measurement methods fall short